bvm-org/bvm/docs/bvm.md

   a VM as being little different from just another programming language, the more it ceases to seem odd that a VM should support richer data-structures such as collections.

+  However, the greater the sophistication of the types supported, the more carefully you need to design and manage memory use and opcodes for manipulating these data types.
+For example, if you support some kind of a dictionary in a stack machine, is a dictionary just a plain value, or is it a pointer to a dictionary?
+If the latter, do you need distinct opcodes to clone the dictionary rather just copy the point to it?
+Is the raw memory in which the dictionary is stored accessibly directly through some sort of heap, or is the memory of the dictionary and the heap distinct and disjoint?
+Can you have both
+  - i.e. if you start with a pointer to a dictionary, can you *load* that pointer in some way and then have the plain value in the operand stack?
+What advantages would that give you?

 ## The Java Virtual Machine